|Cucumis melo var. flexuosus pickles|

 The recipe is quick and easy, ready to eat in 24 hours (or less)!

-- 1 large Armenian cucumber, quartered, seeded and sliced
+- 1 large Armenian cucumber, quartered, seeded and sliced, or enough cucumber to fill 1 pint jar

 - 1 tablespoons sea salt